-- Blasted - 1995
+- Blasted (1995)

-- Phaedra's Love - 1996
+- Phaedra's Love (1996)

-- Cleansed - 1998
+- Cleansed (1998)

-- Crave - 1998
+- Crave (1998)

-- 4.48 Psychosis - 1999
+- 4.48 Psychosis (1999)

-Sarah's Work contains examples of the following:
+Sarah's works contain examples of the following:

 - Angry White Man: Ian in Blasted is this, he uses language that offends Cate and doesn't work for his plans.
-In Skin, Billy is a skinhead who is part of a gang that later attack a Church where a interracial wedding is taking place.
+In Skin, Billy is a skinhead who is part of a gang that later attack a Church where an interracial wedding is taking place.

 - Cleansed has Tinker mentally and physically torturing the patients.

-- A Date with Rosie Palms: Masturbation or somewhat close appears in Blasted, Phaedra's Love, Cleansed and Skin, it's only in the last two it doesn't happened.
+- A Date with Rosie Palms: Masturbation appears in Blasted, Phaedra's Love, Cleansed and Skin, only Crave and 4.48 Psychosis lack it.

-- Goodbye, Cruel World!: 4.48 Psychosis.
-All 72 Minutes of it.
+- Goodbye, Cruel World!: 4.48 Psychosis, all 75 minutes of it.

 - Humans Are Bastards: The darkest side of human nature is presented in all of her plays.